Professor Smolic visits the STC Research Centre, Sundsvall, Västernorrland, Sweden16th May 2019

 Professor Smolic also presented on Novel Algorithms for Light Field Imaging from V-SENSE:

 Light field imaging allows to capture rich visual information, which enables novel solutions and applications for display and computational photography.
 The talk will highlight related algorithms recently developed in the V-SENSE team at Trinity College Dublin.
 This includes efficient algorithms for depth estimation, denoising, super-resolution, view synthesis, and colour correction.
 A corresponding pipeline will be presented and evaluated that combines these individual modules for lenslet light field quality enhancement.
 Further, a novel approach to generate HDR light fields from multiple exposures will be presented, as well as an efficient novel representation of light fields based on Fourier disparity layers.
-Finally, aspects of light field streaming will be covered.
+Finally, aspects of light field streaming were covered.

 Photo (l-r) Professor Sjöström Mårten with Professor Smolic